THIS DRUG SHOULD BE ADMINISTERED BY ADEQUATELY TRAINED INDIVIDUALS FAMILIAR WITH ITS ACTIONS, CHARACTERISTICS, AND HAZARDS.

 Respiratory depression may be due either wholly or in part to other drugs used during the conduct of general anesthesia such as narcotics, thiobarbiturates and other central nervous system depressants.

 Under such circumstances the primary treatment is maintenance of a patent airway and manual or mechanical ventilation until complete recovery of normal respiration is assured.
-Pyridostigmine bromide injection, neostigmine, or edrophonium, in conjunction with atropine or glycopyrrolate will usually antagonize the skeletal muscle relaxant action of vecuronium.
+Pyridostigmine, neostigmine, or edrophonium, in conjunction with atropine or glycopyrrolate will usually antagonize the skeletal muscle relaxant action of vecuronium.
 Satisfactory reversal can be judged by adequacy of skeletal muscle tone and by adequacy of respiration.
 A peripheral nerve stimulator may also be used to monitor restoration of twitch height.
 Failure of prompt reversal (within 30 minutes) may occur in the presence of extreme debilitation, carcinomatosis, and with concomitant use of certain broad spectrum antibiotics, or anesthetic agents and other drugs which enhance neuromuscular blockade or cause respiratory depression of their own.
 Under such circumstances the management is the same as that of prolonged neuromuscular blockade.
 Ventilation must be supported by artificial means until the patient has resumed control of his respiration.
 Prior to the use of reversal agents, reference should be made to the specific package insert of the reversal agent.

 Vecuronium bromide is contraindicated in patients known to have a hypersensitivity to it.

-Vecuronium for injection is a nondepolarizing neuromuscular blocking agent possessing all of the characteristic pharmacological actions of this class of drugs (curariform).
+Vecuronium is a nondepolarizing neuromuscular blocking agent possessing all of the characteristic pharmacological actions of this class of drugs (curariform).
 It acts by competing for cholinergic receptors at the motor end-plate.
 The antagonism to acetylcholine is inhibited and neuromuscular block is reversed by acetylcholinesterase inhibitors such as neostigmine, edrophonium, and pyridostigmine.
-Vecuronium is about 1/3 more potent than pancuronium; the duration of neuromuscular blockade produced by vecuronium bromide is shorter than that of pancuronium at initially equipotent doses.
-The time to onset of paralysis decreases and the duration of maximum effect increases with increasing vecuronium bromide doses.
+Vecuronium is about 1/3 more potent than pancuronium; the duration of neuromuscular blockade produced by vecuronium is shorter than that of pancuronium at initially equipotent doses.
+The time to onset of paralysis decreases and the duration of maximum effect increases with increasing vecuronium doses.
 The use of a peripheral nerve stimulator is recommended in assessing the degree of muscular relaxation with all neuromuscular blocking drugs.
 The ED90 (dose required to produce 90% suppression of the muscle twitch response with balanced anesthesia) has averaged 0.057 mg/kg (0.049 to 0.062 mg/kg in various studies).
 An initial vecuronium bromide dose of 0.08 to 0.1 mg/kg generally produces first depression of twitch in approximately 1 minute, good or excellent intubation conditions within 2.5 to 3 minutes, and maximum neuromuscular blockade within 3 to 5 minutes of injection in most patients.

 Repeated administration of maintenance doses of vecuronium has little or no cumulative effect on the duration of neuromuscular blockade.
 Therefore, repeat doses can be administered at relatively regular intervals with predictable results.
 After an initial dose of 0.08 to 0.1 mg/kg under balanced anesthesia, the first maintenance dose (suggested maintenance dose is 0.01 to 0.015 mg/kg) is generally required within 25 to 40 minutes; subsequent maintenance doses, if required, may be administered at approximately 12 to 15 minute intervals.
 Halothane anesthesia increases the clinical duration of the maintenance dose only slightly.
 Under enflurane a maintenance dose of 0.01 mg/kg is approximately equal to 0.015 mg/kg dose under balanced anesthesia.

-The administration of clinical doses of vecuronium bromide is not characterized by laboratory or clinical signs of chemically mediated histamine release.
+The administration of clinical doses of vecuronium is not characterized by laboratory or clinical signs of chemically mediated histamine release.
 This does not preclude the possibility of rare hypersensitivity reactions (see ADVERSE REACTIONS).

 This metabolite has been judged by animal screening (dogs and cats) to have 50% or more of the potency of vecuronium; equipotent doses are of approximately the same duration as vecuronium in dogs and cats.
-Biliary excretion accounts for about half the dose of vecuronium bromide within 7 hours in the anesthetized rat.
+Biliary excretion accounts for about half the dose of vecuronium within 7 hours in the anesthetized rat.
 Circulatory bypass of the liver (cat preparation) prolongs recovery from vecuronium.
 Limited data derived from patients with cirrhosis or cholestasis suggests that some measurements of recovery may be doubled in such patients.
 In patients with renal failure, measurements of recovery do not differ significantly from similar measurements in healthy patients.

-Studies involving routine hemodynamic monitoring in good risk surgical patients reveal that the administration of vecuronium bromide in doses up to three times that needed to produce clinical relaxation (0.15 mg/kg) did not produce clinically significant changes in systolic, diastolic or mean arterial pressure.
+Studies involving routine hemodynamic monitoring in good risk surgical patients reveal that the administration of vecuronium in doses up to three times that needed to produce clinical relaxation (0.15 mg/kg) did not produce clinically significant changes in systolic, diastolic or mean arterial pressure.
 The heart rate, under similar monitoring, remained unchanged in some studies and was lowered by a mean of up to 8% in other studies.
-A large dose of 0.28 mg/kg administered during a period of no stimulation, while patients were being prepared for coronary artery bypass grafting was not associated with alterations in ratepressure- product or pulmonary capillary wedge pressure.
+A large dose of 0.28 mg/kg administered during a period of no stimulation, while patients were being prepared for coronary artery bypass grafting was not associated with alterations in rate-pressure-product or pulmonary capillary wedge pressure.
 Systemic vascular resistance was lowered slightly and cardiac output was increased insignificantly.
-(The drug has not been studied in patients with hemodynamic dysfunction secondary to cardiac valvular disease).
-Limited clinical experience with use of vecuronium during the surgery for pheochromocytoma has shown that administration of this drug is not associated with changes in blood pressure or heart rate.
+(The drug has not been studied in patients with hemodynamic dysfunction secondary to cardiac valvular disease.)
+Limited clinical experience with use of vecuronium bromide during the surgery for pheochromocytoma has shown that administration of this drug is not associated with changes in blood pressure or heart rate.

 Unlike other nondepolarizing skeletal muscle relaxants, vecuronium has no clinically significant effects on hemodynamic parameters.
 Vecuronium will not counteract those hemodynamic changes or known side effects produced by or associated with anesthetic agents, other drugs or various other factors known to alter hemodynamics.